ExpressRoute circuits and peering

 |MD5 Hash support||Yes||Yes||Yes|

-If you choose to have all three peering sessions, you must have three pairs of BGP sessions (one pair for each peering type).
+Each peering requires separate BGP sessions (one pair for each peering type).
 The BGP session pairs provide a highly available link.
 If you are connecting through layer 2 connectivity providers, you are responsible for configuring and managing routing.
 You can learn more by reviewing the workflows for setting up ExpressRoute.

 - Find a service provider.
 See ExpressRoute service providers and locations.